Music of Rwanda

-The music of Rwanda encompasses Rwandan traditions of folk music as well as contemporary East African Afrobeat and Congolese ndombolo, and performers of a wide variety of Western genres including hip-hop, R&B, gospel music and pop ballads.
+The music of Rwanda encompasses Rwandan traditions of folk music as well as contemporary East African Afrobeat and Congolese Ndombolo, and performers of a wide variety of Western genres including hip-hop, R&B, gospel music and pop ballads.

 Traditional music

 Traditional music and dance are taught in "amatorero" dance groups, which are found across the country.
 The most famous of these is the Ballet National Urukerereza, which was created in the early 1970s to represent Rwanda in international events.
 Also famous were the Amasimbi n'amakombe and Irindiro dance troupes.

 The ikinimba is perhaps the most revered musical tradition in Rwanda.
 It is a dance that tells the stories of Rwandan heroes and kings, accompanied by instruments like ngoma, ikembe, iningiri, umuduri and inanga.
 The inanga, a lyre-like string instrument, has been played many of Rwanda's best-known performers, including Rujindiri, Sebatunzi, Rwishyura, Simparingoma, Sentoré, Kirusu, Sophie and Viateur Kabarira, and Simon Bikindi.

 Jean-Paul Samputu, along with his group Ingeli, won two Kora awards (African Grammy awards) for "Most Inspiring Artist" and "Best Traditional Artist" in 2003 for their performance of neo-traditional Rwandan music.
 The group tours the world spreading the Christian message of peace and reconciliation, and helps raise money for the many orphans of Rwanda.
 In 2007 Samputu brought twelve of these orphans, known as Mizero Children of Rwanda, to tour the U.S. and Canada.
 Cyprien Kagorora was nominated for a 2005 Kora Award in the category of "Best Traditional Artist".
 He is among the most recognizable male vocalists in Rwanda.

+Notably, the musical tradition of pre-colonial Rwanda also included ballads and epic poems(ibitekerezo), which recounted history, genealogy and moral lessons, as well as praise songs dedicated to kings (abami) and heroes.